Ruud de Wild: Conflict with Radio 538

-Return to Dutch Radio
+Return to Dutch radio

 On 10 March 2008, Ruud de Wild started presenting the morning-show on Dutch radio station Q-Music, again called Ruuddewild.nl.
 Sidekick on this new show is Jeroen Kijk in de Vegte, who worked with De Wild before at 3FM, and producer is Martijn Zuurveen.
 In 2010, Ruud de Wild went back to Radio 538.
 His contract was terminated in April 2015, when 538 suddenly announced his slot was to be taken over by the Coen en Sander Show.
 De Wild now works for NPO Radio 2.

+In December 2020, De Wild drew criticism for pronouncing the title of the song "Niggas in Paris" uncensored while presenting the Top 2000.

+Personal

+In 2019 he had a relationship with fashion designer Olcay Gulsen.
+The couple separated in 2023.